jakar/qt-heif-image-plugin/README.md

-# heif-qt-image-plugin
-Qt Image Plugin for HEIF
+# heifimageplugin: Qt Image Plugin for HEIF
+This is a work in progress.

+## Dependencies
+Required:
+* Qt
+* libheif

+To enable logging:
+* spdlog